SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule-events.md

         content:
           -
             type: text
-            text: 'The commemorative edition of the program booklet is available for digital download in a pages view or spreads view.'
+            text: 'The commemorative edition of the program booklet is available for digital download in a pages view or spreads view.
+Large-print, high contrast programs are coming soon!'
       -
         type: set
         attrs: